ChrstphrHll/npc_gen/students/Handyr Letryal.md

 ### Description
 - Dragonborn Artificer from Draconia
 - 1st year Diplomacy student in Fiesn
-- short spines, Pale Brown eyes, and red skin
+- frills, Pale Brown eyes, and red skin
 - Is Well-rounded and Smooth, and has Order as their ideal

 ### Organizations